crow-004/musical-chairs-contracts/README.md

 *   **V1 & NFT Contract:** The source code and metadata in this repository are the exact versions that were deployed.
 They will compile to matching bytecode and can be fully verified.

-*   **V2 Contract:** The source code provided is the exact version deployed.
-We are in the process of locating the corresponding `metadata.json` for easy verification.
+*   **V2 Contract:** **Important Note:** The exact `.sol` source file for the deployed V2 contract has unfortunately been lost due to a version control oversight.
+The core logic of V2 is inherited by V3, whose source code is available for review.
+We have learned from this mistake and have since implemented stricter version control for all future deployments.

 *   **V3 Contract:** **Important Note:** The source code for V3 provided here includes minor, non-critical modifications (e.g., making some functions `virtual` for future upgradeability) that were made *after* the initial deployment.
 As a result, a direct compilation of this code **will not produce matching bytecode**.
 We are publishing it for full transparency of the core logic.
 The fundamental game mechanics and fund handling logic remain identical to what is on-chain.
 We have learned from this and all future upgrades will be deployed from a version-controlled, tagged commit.